yerol/AngularJs-MVC5-Crawler/README.md

 ## Limitations
-Only parses Anchors with valid HREF attribute and IMG elements with valid SRC attribute Subdomains of a given url is treated as a different domain i.e. www.bbc.co.uk is not the same domain as bbc.co.uk
+Only parses Anchors with valid HREF attribute and IMG elements with valid SRC attribute

+Subdomains of a given url is treated as a different domain i.e. www.bbc.co.uk is not the same domain as bbc.co.uk

+## Running
+Download the source files
+Open up Crawler.sln file with Visual Studio 2013+
+Hit play button to build and run

+## License
+No license.
+Feel free to use it however you like.
+I take no responsibility for anything this app may cause.